s0met1m3s/UdemyCppExercises/6_Container/IteratorLibrary/Exercise.md

 ```

 - advance: Step n-steps to the right (forward) with the iterator
-- distance: Compute the distance between two iterator of the same container
+- distance: Compute the distance between two iterators of the same container
 - next: Step 1-step to the right (forward) with the iterator
 - prev: Step 1-step to the left (backward) with the iterator